 The festival seeks to nurture and grow the country’s reading and writing culture while providing a creative and immersive space for encountering the works of Namibian and African writers, poets, and visual artists.
 It also provides unique learning and creative exchange opportunities through workshops, readings, and performances.

-Each edition of the festival should focus on a particular field of literary creation that is published in Doek!
+Each edition of the festival focuses on a particular field of literary creation that is published in Doek!
 Literary Magazine: fiction, nonfiction, visual arts, or poetry.

 The 2022 Doek Literary Festival